yanakc/syllabus-site-lucretia/README.md

 # Challenging Conventions:
 # Lotto's Lucretia

-A visual exploration of Lorenzo Lotto's enigmatic depiction of Lucretia: In this captivating painting, Lotto challenges the norms of his time by portraying a woman in a manner deemed unconventional for a Renaissance lady.
+==A visual exploration of Lorenzo Lotto's enigmatic depiction of Lucretia: In this captivating painting, Lotto challenges the norms of his time by portraying a woman in a manner deemed unconventional for a Renaissance lady.==

 <img src='img/Lucretia_Bild.jpg' class='noresize'>